Combinatorial and algebraic perspectives on the marginal independence structure of Bayesian networks: Unconditional Dependence

+\begin{proof} The property $a(U_\D)=A_{\U^{\D}}$ was shown in Theorem~\ref{thrm:alt-defs} for any DAG $D$ in the UEC of $\U^\D$.
 As seen in the proof of Theorem~\ref{thrm:alt-defs}, the $(i,j)$ entry of $A_{\D}^p$ is the number of directed paths of length $p$ from $v_i$ to $v_j$ in $\D$.
 From this, we get that the entry $t_{i,j}$ of $T$ counts the total number of directed paths from $v_i$ to $v_j$ in $\D$.
 Therefore, the entries $t_{i,j}\in T$ and $a_{i,j}\in A_\D$ satisfy \(t_{i,i+1}=a_{i,i+1}\) for every $i \in [n-1]$.
 Furthermore, the following recurrence relation holds: i.e., the directed paths from $v_i$ to $v_j$ either have length $1$ (or 0, if $i=j$) or length $l>1$; and a directed path of length $l$ can be seen as a directed edge from $v_m \in \pa(v_j)$ to $v_j$, together with a directed path of length $l-1$ from $v_i$ to $v_m$.
 Therefore, $t_{i,j}$ only depends on the entries $t_{i,m}$ of $T$ for which $m-i<j-i$, and the entries of $A_\D$.
 Since the values of $t_{i,i+1}$ are given by $A_\D$, each entry $t_{i,j}$ for $j>i+1$ is also uniquely determined by the entries of $A_\D$.
 So far, we saw that different matrices $T$ correspond to graphs with different upper triangular adjacency matrices.

 Now, $T$ is an upper triangular matrix with nonzero entries in the diagonal.
 It follows that $T$ is invertible and $Tx\neq \mathbf{0}$ for any nonzero vector $x$ in $\mathbb{R}^n$.
 Thus, This implies that $U_\D$ is positive definite as well.
 But every symmetric positive definite matrix \(A\) has a unique Cholesky decomposition \(A = LL^\top\), where \(L\) is a lower triangular matrix.
 Therefore, the matrix $U_\D$ is unique for each DAG $\D$. \end{proof}